meierrene/forkify/README.md

 ## 📱 Quick Contact via WhatsApp

-Click the icon on the portfolio to message me directly, or use this link: Message me on WhatsApp
+Click the icon on the portfolio to message me directly, or use this link: [Message me on WhatsApp](https://api.whatsapp.com/send?phone=5519984308466&text=Hi%20Ren%C3%A9%21%0AI%20found%20you%20in%20your%20portfolio%21).

 ---